vevladdd/ROE-Waterfall/README.md

 <!-- **These configurations are based on the git versions of Realism Overhaul (at least [`295cdb8`](https://github.com/KSP-RO/RealismOverhaul/commit/295cdb89d03d0fc0276e4b07f167f835be3cf206)) and ROEngines (at least [`03e06e2`](https://github.com/KSP-RO/ROEngines/commit/03e06e29ecfa751fc835ccdff10d483aee4f51a7)).
 Using the release (i.e., CKAN) versions of these mods will break certain plumes.** -->

-**These configurations require the latest versions of RealismOverhaul (>= 13.0) and ROEngines (>= 1.7).**
+1. **If you have not done so, update to the latest versions of RealismOverhaul (>= 13.0) and ROEngines (>= 1.7).**

-1. Install the latest version of [Waterfall](https://github.com/post-kerbin-mining-corporation/Waterfall).
+2. **Install the latest version of [Waterfall](https://github.com/post-kerbin-mining-corporation/Waterfall).**
+   * ROE-Waterfall and Waterfall are two separate things.
+ROE-Waterfall provides configurations for Realism Overhaul engines, Waterfall provides the effects themselves.
+ROE-Waterfall is to Waterfall as RealPlume-Stock is to RealPlume. *You need both.*
-2. Download this package: Press the green button "Code" and click on "Download ZIP".
+3. Download this package: Press the green button "Code" and click on "Download ZIP".
-3. Unpack into `GameData` and *agree* to overwrite.
+4. Unpack into `GameData` and *agree* to overwrite.
-4. Launch the game.
+5. Launch the game.

 If you prefer engine lights from Engine Lighting Relit instead of Waterfall, create an empty folder named `ROWaterfallNoEngineLight` under `GameData`.